TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesIntegrators/Extensions.rst

 Security-related extensions
 ===========================

-TYPO3 extensions which are not part of the Core (and so are not official system extensions) are out of scope of this document, due to the fact that this Security Guide focuses on a TYPO3 standard setup.
+`TYPO3`:pn: extensions which are not part of the Core (and so are not official system extensions) are out of scope of this document, due to the fact that this Security Guide focuses on a TYPO3 standard setup.

-However, there is a wide range of very useful TYPO3 extensions available in the TYPO3 Extension Repository (TER) which increase the level of security and/or support system administrators and TYPO3 integrators to monitor their TYPO3 installations, check for security-related issues, access additional reports and be notified in various ways.
+However, there is a wide range of very useful TYPO3 extensions available in the `TYPO3 Extension Repository`:pn: (TER) which increase the level of security and/or support system administrators and `TYPO3`:pn: integrators to monitor their TYPO3 installations, check for security-related issues, access additional reports and be notified in various ways.

-Searching for relevant keywords such as "security", "monitoring" or a specific technology (e.g. "intrusion detection") or a security threat (e.g. "XSS", "SQL injection") or similar shows some results, which could be reviewed and tested.
+Searching for relevant keywords such as "security", "monitoring" or a specific technology (for example "intrusion detection") or a security threat (for example "XSS", "SQL injection") or similar shows some results, which could be reviewed and tested.

-Please note that these extensions are often not developed/maintained by TYPO3 Core  developers and the code quality may vary.
+Please note that these extensions are often not developed/maintained by `TYPO3 Core`:pn: developers and the code quality may vary.
 Also, check for extensions reviewed by the Security Team and the date of the last update.